-- You care deeply about protecting the environment and human health. - You are interested in using chemistry and biology to improve the quality of air, water, and soil. - You're committed to building a more sustainable world.
+- You care deeply about protecting the quality of human health and the environment. - You are interested in using chemistry and biology to create engineered solutions that improve the quality of soil, water, and air and to minimize the impact of human activities on the environment. - You're committed to building a more sustainable world.